 Let’s hit the trails.

-Right in our own backyard, Lake Roland Park offers the best hiking trails for the casual and serious hikers.
-There are eight wonderful loops varying from easy to moderate climbs and distances.
-The trails offer a great variety of views for birding, hiking and walking.
+Right in our own backyard, Lake Roland Park offers great hiking trails for casual and serious hikers.
+It features a maze of wonderful paths varying from easy to moderate climbs and distances.

-It is unlikely, during weekdays, that you will encounter many other people while exploring the park.
+It is unlikely that you will encounter many other people while exploring the park during weekdays.
 The weekend is a vastly different story during peak hiking season.
-I am told by local avid hikers that April through September, when the foliage is lush and green, are the best months for these trails, although I did love the changing leaves during the fall.
+I am told by local avid hikers that April through September, when the foliage is lush and green, is the best time for these trails, although I did love the changing leaves during the fall.
 The autumn colors are phenomenal and the weather a bit brisker and more suited for a longer hike.
 Dogs are welcome and must be on a leash while in the park.

 Merryman’s Mill Trail